- The Benefits of Climbing-Specific Training

 For experienced climbers

-Exercise "Max Finger Strength":
+"Max Finger Strength" Exercise:

 - Choice of

-Exercise "Max Force Pull-ups"
+Exercise "Maximum Strength Pull-ups"

-Exercise Forearm endurance work:
+Exercise: Forearm endurance work:

 - Choice of